bioio-devs/bioio-czi/README.md

 * `BioImage(...).standard_metadata.timelapse_interval`
 * `BioImage(...).standard_metadata.total_time_duration`

-**The underlying pylibczirw reader assumes that each scene has the same dimension.
-Files that do not meet this requirement may be read incorrectly in pylibczirw mode.
+**The underlying pylibczirw reader only exposes per-scene X and Y dimensions.
+Files that do not have consistent dimensions per scene may be read incorrectly in pylibczirw mode.

 ## Example Usage (see full documentation for more examples)